FurkanKambay/ProjectTulip/ATTRIBUTIONS.md

 # Attributions

-These assets are used for prototyping purposes only.
+The assets are used for prototyping purposes only for now.

+- Audio Engine: FMOD Studio by Firelight Technologies Pty Ltd.

 ## Sprites